-Feeling nervous about starting grad school at Concordia this fall?
+Feeling nervous about starting grad school at Concordia?

 Don’t sweat it.
-With a little preparation, you’ll be able to transition into the next stage of your academic journey without a hitch!
+With a little preparation, you’ll be able to transition into the next stage of your academic journey smoothly.

 1. Academic integrity is key